What is GDPR?

-If you don’t comply, you can be fined by the regulator (the ICO) – up to 20 million Euros, or 4% of your turnover.
+If you don’t comply, you can be fined by the regulator (the ICO - Information Commissioner’s Office) – up to 4% of your turnover.
 Or, even more worryingly, the ICO can issue a ‘Stop Now’ order, which prevents you from collecting or using personal data at all, either permanently or until you have complied with their requirements.

 We understand that GDPR compliance can seem overwhelming – with all those new rules and ongoing processes to comply with.
 Every business is unique so a one-size approach doesn’t work for everybody.
-We will work with you speedily and affordably to understand what your business needs and agree on a pathway to compliance.
+Our GDPR lawyers will work with you speedily and affordably to understand what your business needs and agree on a pathway to compliance.

-- Legal advice on what GDPR means operationally for your organisation
+- Legal advice provided by our expert data protection lawyers on what GDPR means operationally for your organisation

 - Identifying whether you are a ‘Data Controller’ (who is in charge of deciding what data is to be collected, how it is to be collected, and the purposes for which it is to be used) or whether you are a ‘Data Processor’ (who analyses and processes the data on behalf of a Controller).
 Different obligations apply to each role.